Elevate-12/Elevate/docs/index.md

     -i <begin index of skill, default as 1>
     -ei <end index of skill, default as 100>
-    -c <configuration file name in the config directory, default as config000.ini> -e <input skills file in the dataset_2022 directory, default as benchmark2022.xlsx> -l <path to save communication logs and results, default as ../../output/benchmark_elevate> -d <chromedriver name in the chrome directory, default as chromedriver_103>
+    -c <configuration file name in the config directory, default as config000.ini> -e <input skills file in the dataset_2022 directory, default as benchmark.xlsx> -l <path to save communication logs and results, default as ../../output/benchmark> -d <chromedriver name in the chrome directory, default as chromedriver_new.exe>
 ```

-## Result
-* problem.txt: name of skills with problems
-* problem<x\>.txt: name of skills with p<x\>

 ## Download